stripe/stripe-dotnet/README.md

 ### Per-request configuration

-All of the service methods accept an optional `RequestOptions` object.
+All the service methods accept an optional `RequestOptions` object.
 This is used if you want to set an [idempotency key][idempotency-keys], if you are using [Stripe Connect][connect-auth], or if you want to pass the secret API key on each method.